natesilva/tslint.tmbundle/README.md

 * Shouldn’t you be using Visual Studio Code?
     * If there is an “official” text editor for writing TypeScript, it would have to be VS Code.
 It includes rich Intellisense auto-completion and is itself written in TypeScript.
 But some developers prefer TextMate, and they need linting support.
-Here are some of the reasons I’ve heard (and, yes, they are subjective):
-        * TextMate is faster
-        * VS Code doesn’t feel native enough
-        * TextMate font rendering is better
-        * I know how to use TextMate and don’t want to switch editors